nushell/nushell.github.io/book/commands/query_df.md

 ---
-title: query dfr
+title: query df
-version: 0.69.1
+version: 0.70.0
 dataframe: |
   Query dataframe using SQL.
 Note: The dataframe is always named 'df' in your query's from clause.
 usage: |